colorswall/colorpick/README.md

 ## About

-ColorPick is a tool to create colors palette"
+ColorPick is a tool to create colors palette

 [ColorPick Tool](https://colorswall.github.io/colorpick/)